Android Implementation Guide

 This option has the next limitations:

+It is not triggered on any HTTP request made by JavaScript on the page.
 For more information please refer to the documentation.

 Option 3: Handle all requests